North Korea test-fires missiles after joint military drills end | The China Post

-North Korea on Saturday fired what appears to be two short-range ballistic missiles into the sea off its east coast, the South Korean military said.
+North Korea on Saturday fired what appear to be two short-range ballistic missiles into the sea off its east coast, the South Korean military said.

 The projectiles were launched from northeastern South Hamgyong province, South Korea’s Joint Chiefs of Staff said.
 They flew about 380 kilometers (236 miles) at the maximum altitude of 97 kilometers (60 miles), the military said.